 Living in Cockeysville, Timothy J. Regan, the company’s CEO, can’t vote in city elections.
 Nevertheless, he showed his respect for the President’s office by writing $1,000 checks to both Sneed and Mosby, considered the front runners in the June 2 Democratic Party primary.

-Similarly, Richard O. Berndt, senior partner at Gallagher, Evelius & Jones, which handles a multitude of city contract matters, and the Paterakis family, whose highrise Harbor East development was subsidized by taxpayer dollars, offered cash to different candidates.
+Similarly, Richard O. Berndt, senior partner at Gallagher, Evelius & Jones, which represents the city in a multitude of legal matters, and the Paterakis family, whose highrise Harbor East buildings were subsidized by taxpayer dollars, offered cash to different candidates.

 In the case of the Paterakis family, one affiliate named Vendor REB Company allotted $5,500 to Sneed, while another affiliate, J&B Associates, earmarked $6,000 to Pinkett.